2000 All-Ireland Senior Hurling Championship: Teams

 Due to the introduction of the round robin system in Leinster, Carlow and Westmeath returned to the championship.

 On 18 May 2000 the Roscommon County Board announced that the senior hurling team were withdrawing from the Connacht Championship.
 Nine of the previous year's panel were absent and, together with a lack of commitment from the remaining players, the board were left with no choice but to withdraw.
 As a result of this the Connacht Championship was not played and Galway's first game was an All-Ireland quarter-final.

 The Kerry County Board were faced with a similar prospect to Roscommon, however, they declined to withdraw from the Munster Championship.

 New York joined the Ulster Championship.

+General information

+Nineteen counties competed in the All-Ireland Senior Hurling Championship: one team in the Connacht Senior Hurling Championship, seven teams in the Leinster Senior Hurling Championship, six teams in the Munster Senior Hurling Championship and five teams in the Ulster Senior Hurling Championship.